Exact Answer: Half An Hour

 Root Vegetables are those which grow underneath soil like potatoes, carrots and beetroot.
 These vegetables take nearly half an hour to get roasted.
 Crucifers are mostly green leafy vegetables with the likes of broccoli, cabbage, cauliflower and mustard plant.
 Vegetables of this category take up approximately fifteen to thirty minutes to get roasted.

 Acorn squash and Gold Nugget squash are some examples of the Winter Squash category of vegetables.
 The time required to roast these depends on how fine they are chopped and take nearly half an hour in roasting.
-However, Tomatoes are generally soft and tender and they can be done away with within ten to twenty minutes.
+However, Tomatoes are soft and tender and they can be done away with within ten to twenty minutes.

 On the other hand, there are Thin vegetables and Soft vegetables.
 These vegetables can be completely roasted within a quarter of an hour.
 Examples of Thin vegetables are beans and Asparagus and those for Soft vegetables are Zucchini and Bell Peppers.
 These vegetables are ready to eat within fifteen minutes of roasting.